dhanasekars/sre/Milestones.md

 5 - Deploy REST API & its dependent services on bare metal
 - [x] Ngnix as reverse proxy
 - [x] Ngnix as load balancer
-- [ ] Use Vagrant as a bare metal box
+- [x] Use Vagrant as a bare metal box - NA ( instead used Virtualbox VM directly)

 ## Later